FNBLIT/Deepseek-x-Signal/README.md

-#Forekd to add Deepseek Support
+# Forked to add Deepseek Support
+## Added /help /who /prompt /save In-Chat support
+## Moved system prompt and model to .env
 # Exposing a Locally Hosted Large Language Model over Signal

 In this example, we use the Open Orca fine-tune of Deepseek 7B using Ollama and expose a simple one-chat-at-a-time interface over Signal using `signal-cli`, with no advanced memory or context management.